-The maintenance responsibilities for permanent storm water runoff control facilities shall be determined based upon the type of ownership of the property which is controlled by the facilities.
+The maintenance responsibilities for permanent stormwater runoff control facilities shall be determined based upon the type of ownership of the property which is controlled by the facilities.

-- A. Single Entity Ownership In all cases where the permanent storm water runoff control facilities are designed to manage runoff from property in a single entity ownership as defined below, the maintenance responsibility for the storm water control facilities shall be with the single entity owner.
-The single entity owner shall enter into an agreement with the borough which specifies that the owner will properly maintain the facilities consistent with accepted practice as determined by the borough engineer.
-A single entity shall be defined as an individual, association, public or private corporation, partnership firm, trust, estate or any other legal entity empowered to own real estate. - B. Multiple Ownership In cases where the property controlled by the permanent storm water control facilities shall be in multiple ownership (i.e. many individual owners of various portions of the property), the developer shall dedicate the permanent storm water control facilities to the borough for maintenance.
+- A. Single-entity ownership.
+In all cases where the permanent stormwater runoff control facilities are designed to manage runoff from property in a single-entity ownership as defined below, the maintenance responsibility for the stormwater control facilities shall be with the single-entity owner.
+The single-entity owner shall enter into an agreement with the borough which specifies that the owner will properly maintain the facilities consistent with accepted practice as determined by the Borough Engineer.
+A "single entity" shall be defined as an individual, association, public or private corporation, partnership, firm, trust, estate or any other legal entity empowered to own real estate. - B. Multiple ownership. - (1) In cases where the property controlled by the permanent stormwater control facilities shall be in multiple ownership (i.e., many individual owners of various portions of the property), the developer shall dedicate the permanent stormwater control facilities to the borough for maintenance.
 The developer shall pay a fee to the borough corresponding to the present worth of maintenance of the facilities for a ten-year period.
-The estimated annual maintenance cost for the facilities shall be based on a fee calculated by the borough engineer and approved by the borough for each separate storm water facility.
-The fee shall be reasonable and related to the terrain features reflecting on both design and maintenance.

-In certain multiple ownership situations, the borough may benefit by transferring the maintenance responsibility to an individual or group of individuals residing within the controlled area.
-These individuals may have the permanent storm water control facilities adjacent to their lots or otherwise have an interest in the proper maintenance of the facilities.
+The estimated annual maintenance cost for the facilities shall be based on a fee calculated by the Borough Engineer and approved by the borough for each separate stormwater facility.
+The fee shall be reasonable and related to the terrain features reflecting on both design and maintenance. - (2) In certain multiple ownership situations, the borough may benefit by transferring the maintenance responsibility to an individual or group of individuals residing within the controlled area.
+These individuals may have the permanent stormwater control facilities adjacent to their lots or otherwise have an interest in the proper maintenance of the facilities.
 In these instances, the borough and the individual(s) may enter into a formal agreement for the maintenance of the facilities.
 The borough shall maintain ownership of the facilities and be responsible for periodic inspections.
-Section 702.
-Right-of-Entry